KKUPC/MultiOmics2024/README.md

 Please read the following instructions carefully before you start working on the repository.

 ---
-# How to contribute to this repository (Using GitHub Desktop)
+# How to contribute to this repository via GitHub Desktop
 Collaborating on GitHub involves working with others on a shared project.
 Here's a general guide on how to collaborate using GitHub:

 1. **Create a GitHub Account:**